On land that harbors eternity,

 Lunch

-Giza's Three Great Pyramids (World Heritage)
+The Three Great Pyramids of Giza (World Heritage)

 [Japanese Guide]

-Special Panorama Viewpoint Overlooking Seven Pyramids
+Special Panoramic Viewpoint Overlooking Seven Pyramids

 [Japanese Guide]

-Sphinx Mortuary Temple / The Sphinx
+Sphinx Temple / The Sphinx

 [Japanese Guide]